tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

                 self.assertEquals(expected[0], entry['title'])
                 self.assertEquals(expected[1], entry['text'])

-Try running your tests now to ensure that these two new tests fail as expected:
+Run your tests now to ensure that the two new tests fail:

 .. code-block:: bash